celsasser/isay/readme.md

 ## Overview
 `mouse` is a shell command that supports and runs a JavaScript like scripting language. `mouse` offers an alternate means of interacting with your environment within your shell.
 A sort of shell in a shell, extending it and (hopefully) allowing one to easily accomplish tasks that some may consider cumbersome via the shell.
 The language itself takes a _functional_ approach which may appeal to those who are fond of a more functional approach to programming.

- In addition to being a simple language, `mouse` also benefits from built-in support for popular file formats such as JSON, YAML, CVS (and midi).
+ In addition to being a simple, pared down to basics language, `mouse` also benefits from built-in support for popular file formats such as JSON, YAML, CVS (and midi).
 Not only does it support loading, parsing and saving but also manipulation.
 But it's not limited to working with any single file type and is perfectly comfortable with loading, manipulating and saving any portal that my be treated as a file.

 ## Running
 `mouse` is the top level command.
 To make it do anything one must specify a [_action_](#actions).
 Each _action_ takes its own set of arguments and options.